AckerlyXu/heima/articles/cosmos-db/performance-levels.md

 <a name="change-before"></a>

-## Can I change between the S1, S2, and S3 performance levels before August 1, 2017?
+## Can I change between the S1, S2, and S3 performance levels before the planned migration?

 Only existing accounts with S1, S2, and S3 performance will be able to change and alter performance level tiers through the portal or programmatically.
-By August 1, 2017, the S1, S2, and S3 performance levels will no longer be available.
 If you change from S1, S3, or S3 to a single partition collection, you cannot return to the S1, S2, or S3 performance levels.

 <a name="when-migrated"></a>

 ## How will I know when my collection has migrated?

-The migration will occur on July 31, 2017.
+The migration will occur on late in 2017.
 If you have a collection that uses the S1, S2 or S3 performance levels, the Cosmos DB team will contact you by email before the migration takes place.
-Once the migration is complete, on August 1, 2017, the Azure portal will show that your collection uses Standard pricing.
+Once the migration is complete, the Azure portal will show that your collection uses Standard pricing.

 ![How to confirm your collection has migrated to the Standard pricing tier](./media/performance-levels/portal-standard-pricing-applied.png)